prettier/prettier/docs/api.md

 ## `prettier.check(source [, options])`

 `check` checks to see if the file has been formatted with Prettier given those options and returns a `Boolean`.
-This is similar to the `--list-different` parameter in the CLI and is useful for running Prettier in CI scenarios.
+This is similar to the `--check` or `--list-different` parameter in the CLI and is useful for running Prettier in CI scenarios.

 ## `prettier.formatWithCursor(source [, options])`